 Practical Steps for Encouraging Generosity

 Toward the end of our conversation, I asked Copper to share concrete actions any pastor can take to start building a generous culture.
-Here’s what he recommended:
+Here is what he recommended:

-• Audit your weekend experience.
+- Audit your weekend experience.
 Is your church making a strong first impression?
-Do people feel welcomed and informed about next steps?
+Do people feel welcomed and informed about their next steps?

-• Tell stories often.
+- Tell stories often.
 Share testimonies of how generosity is changing lives inside and outside the church.
-Stories inspire more than statistics.
+Stories inspire more than statistics ever will.

-• Lead by example.
+- Lead by example.
 Copper noted that people follow their leaders.
-If pastors and staff aren’t generous, it’s hard to expect the congregation to be.
+If pastors and staff are not generous themselves, it is hard to expect the congregation to be.

 Lessons for Pastors

-Copper’s story is encouraging because it proves you don’t need a slick fundraising campaign to see dramatic growth.
-You do need clarity, consistency and care.
-Here’s what I took away:
+Copper’s story is encouraging because it shows you do not need a slick fundraising campaign to see real growth.
+What you do need is clarity, consistency, and care.
+Here is what I took away from our conversation:

-• Stop copying other churches.
+- Stop copying other churches.
 What works in one city may not work in yours.
-Learn principles, but contextualize them for your people.
+Learn principles, but apply them to your own people and context.

-• Build and empower a team.
-You can’t cultivate generosity alone.
-Train leaders and volunteers to own pieces of the process.
+- Build and empower a team.
+You cannot cultivate generosity on your own.
+Train leaders and volunteers to own their part of the process.

 Final Word

-If you’re a pastor wondering how to increase generosity without turning your church into a fundraising machine, Copper’s story shows it’s possible.
+If you are a pastor wondering how to increase generosity without turning your church into a fundraising machine, Copper’s story shows it is possible.
 By focusing on people over programs and creating systems that support discipleship, his church saw giving grow by more than 60 percent while families took real spiritual steps.

-You can start small: schedule a few four‑circle meetings, share a story of impact next Sunday, and look for ways to celebrate generosity.
-If you’d like help building out the systems that Copper and I discussed, my team at ChurchCandy would love to talk.
-Schedule a quick call and let’s see how we can help your church thrive.
+If you want help building the kind of systems that Copper and I discussed, my team at ChurchCandy would love to talk.
+Schedule a quick call and let us see how we can help your church thrive.

 Have you tried any of these ideas?
 Let me know in the comments.